ecemctinkya/smart_policy/README.md

-# smart_policy
+#🏢 Insurance Customer Retention — Classification Project
 Insurance Data Analysis

-🏢 Insurance Customer Retention — Classification Project Prediction of whether an insurance customer will renew their policy, based on demographic, behavioral, product ownership, and financial variables.
+Prediction of whether an insurance customer will renew their policy, based on demographic, behavioral, product ownership, and financial variables.

 📌 Project Overview